Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #entangled[Section C.2 is referenced by: ] #entangledRule("F.1.7")\
 C.2.1) <C.2.1> Exception to #entangledRule("A.3.10") and #entangledRule("A.10.5"): Macros may read the game's log files to ascertain the player's spawn coordinates prior to the run's start.
 The macro may use this information to choose to reset the world without player input.

-= D: Glitchless Ruleset
+= D: No Major Glitches Ruleset

-== D.1: Glitchless Runs
+== D.1: No Major Glitches Runs
-#formatNote[D.1.note) Glitches are only allowed in glitchless on a case-by-case basis.
-What differentiates a glitch from a technique is nebulous, but is generally defined by if it can be done unintentionally.
-In terms of legalising a glitch, it is generally done by the mod team's discretion of how severely they stray from the “spirit of the game” as seen by the general Minecraft community, whether they make the speedruns more or less fun to play, and how easy it is to perform accidentally.
-In general, one should err on the side of caution in terms of if something is a glitch or a technique; it is highly encouraged to open a thread and ask if a technique quantifies as a glitch, and if not, if it will be allowed in glitchless runs.]\
+#formatNote[D.1.note) Only glitches considered minor are only allowed in NMG.
+What differentiates major and minor glitches is nebulous, but is generally defined by if it can be done unintentionally.
+In terms of categorizing glitches, it is generally done by the mod team's discretion of how severely they stray from the “spirit of the game” as seen by the general Minecraft community, whether they make the speedruns more or less fun to play, and how easy it is to perform accidentally.
+In general, one should err on the side of caution in terms of if something is a major glitch; it is highly encouraged to open a thread and ask if a glitch quantifies as major, and if not, if it will be allowed in NMG runs.]\
 \
-D.1.1) Only these glitches may be used during glitchless runs.
+D.1.1) Only these glitches have been classified as minor.
 - This constitutes:
 - D.1.1.a) Double-eating (#formatLink("https://bugs.mojang.com/browse/MC-849")[MC-849])
 - D.1.1.b) Infinite villager restocking (#formatLink("https://bugs.mojang.com/browse/MC-157136")[MC-157136])